 Tuesday and Thursday, 10:45-12:15 or by appointment

-Mickell Carter is a Columbus, Georgia native, doctoral student, and Graduate Teaching Assistant.
-Her research interests include Black Internationalism, 20th Century Social Movements, and the intersections between politics and culture.
+Mickell Carter is a history doctoral student and Presidential Graduate Opportunity Fellow from Columbus, Georgia.
+Her research interests include Black Internationalism, 20th-Century Social Movements, and the intersections between politics and culture.
 Her current project examines linkages between Black men’s style during the Black Power Movement, Pan-Africanism, and masculinity.
 Mickell is also a graduate research assistant where she interviews Bloody Sunday Foot soldiers and document their experiences.
-Mickell is an advocate for, social justice.
-She works with the Ad council as an Advisor on Racial Injustice and has written for the Alabama Prison Arts + Education Project’s Warbler Newsletter.
-Mickell has also written for the award-winning blog of the African American Intellectual History Society (AAIHS), Black Perspectives, and the American Historical Association’s Perspectives magazine, and the Washington Post.
+Mickell is an advocate for social justice.
+She has worked with the Ad council as an Advisor on Racial Injustice and has written for the Alabama Prison Arts + Education Project’s Warbler newsletter.
+Mickell has also written for the award-winning blog of the African American Intellectual History Society (AAIHS), Black Perspectives, the American Historical Association’s Perspectives magazine, and the Washington Post.
 She is also a host of the New Books in African American Studies podcast.

-Prior to becoming a PhD student, Mickell taught High School Social Studies in Columbus, Georgia where she was awarded the Reimagining Instruction in Schools and Education Award.
-You can follow Mickell on twitter at @MickellCarter.
+Prior to becoming a PhD student, Mickell taught high school social studies where she was awarded the Re-imagining Instruction in Schools and Education Award.
+You can follow Mickell on Twitter at https://twitter.com/MickellCarter.

 “Stylin’ Black Power: Fashion, Dignity, and Masculinity” Graduate History Association- 33rd Annual Graduate History Forum, The University of North Carolina Central, virtual, March 2021.